 MBA in Marketing

+MBA in Marketing is definitely one of the top answers to the question “what can I do after MBA” as the field is growing rapidly with its importance spanning across various study fields.
 MBA in Marketing Management focuses on the marketing aspect of a business.
 The key goal is to teach students about brand marketing, sales, different marketing channels & techniques, executive and leadership management skills, product management, market research, consumer behavior, to name a few.

 After completing an MBA in Marketing Management, one can find a job in the following sectors –

 - Online Marketing

 Marketing Management professionals can find job opportunities in Advertising Agencies, Marketing Companies, FMCG Sector, Financial Services, IT, etc. Though Marketing as a function is required in almost every organization, and here are a few prime recruiting companies in India for marketing function – Accenture, Amazon, Capgemini, Indusind Bank, Ing Vysya Bank, India Infoline, etc.

 The annual salary range of Marketing Management professionals India may range anywhere between Rs.
 3.5 – 18 lakhs for freshers (higher-end salaries for graduates from reputed B-schools).
 The salary increases with experience and can range between Rs.
 15 – 40 lakhs p.a.